-On March 24, both companies presented their proposals to the City Council-appointed Citizens Communications Committee.
+On March 24, two companies presented their proposals for an arena to the Citizens Communications Committee.
 For a list of committee members, CLICK HERE.
 To view the presentation made by W.M.
 Jordan, CLICK HERE.
 To view the presentation made by USM, CLICK HERE.

 May 13, 2014 City Council Meeting

 On May 13, the City Council received a briefing from Convention Sports & Leisure (CSL), a consultant brought in to provide an in depth overview of each arena proposal.
 To view CSL's presentation, CLICK HERE.
 City Council then decided to proceed with negotiations with USM and suspend discussions with WM Jordan, pending those negotiations.
 The goal is to develop a term sheet that is agreeable to both parties – the city and USM.
 We expect to learn on or about July 8 the approximate costs of infrastructure to the city and its citizens.

 May 27, 2014 City Council Meeting

 On May 27, the City Council adopted a resolution directing the city staff to pursue negotiations with USM, to hold the PPEA process and the Jordan proposal in abeyance pending the outcome of these negotiations, to prepare a report determining the scope and cost of public infrastructure, and continue involvement of the Citizens Communications Committee.
 To read the resolution and background, CLICK HERE.

 On July 8, City Manager Jim Spore and Deputy City Manager Doug Smith briefed the City council on preliminary conceptual cost estimates for infrastructure related to an arena.
 This included parking assumptions, roadway improvements, site development, utility improvements, and overall project infrastructure costs.
 To view the presentation, CLICK HERE.